-I can picture it now.
-You just got your new grill, your new BBQ tool set and a big hunk of brisket from your favorite butcher.
-Everything is set for one hell of a first session with your new BBQ.
+You just got your grill and a big chunk of brisket from your favorite butcher.
+Everything is set for one hell of a BBQ session!

 (clickable link to Amazon)